collapsed-stacks/startups/questions/7562/how-to-get-some-feedback-about-my-project.md

 - posted by: [Saif Al Falah](https://stackexchange.com/users/1405882/saif-al-falah) on 2015-10-15
 - score: 1

-<p>Identify your target audience.
-Form focus groups from the members of your target audience.</p>
+Identify your target audience.
+Form focus groups from the members of your target audience.

-<p>For me, reddit has been a good source of feedback (esp. r/startups).</p>
+For me, reddit has been a good source of feedback (esp. r/startups).

 ## Answer 7583